fnc12/sqlite_orm/CONTRIBUTING.md

 ### Rebase your pull request ###

-If your pull request has a conflict with master, it needs to be rebased:
+If your pull request has a conflict with dev, it needs to be rebased:

     git checkout feature/9999-make-perfect
-    git rebase upstream master
+    git rebase upstream dev
       (resolve any conflicts, make sure it builds) git push -u origin feature/9999-make-perfect --force